 The National Ring Federation (NRF) was a professional wrestling promotion based in Alberta, Canada, that operated primarily from the 1940s through the 1970s, with occasional revivals in the 1980s and 1990s.
 Known for its hard-hitting, technical wrestling style, the NRF was a staple of the Canadian wrestling scene, featuring a mix of homegrown talent and international stars, a significant number of whom were cryptid wrestlers.
 Its marquee events included the annual Continental Clash tournament, a prestigious competition that crowned some of the promotion’s biggest stars, and the Golden Grapple Invitational, an irregularly held showcase of elite wrestlers from across North America.
 Though the NRF eventually faded as other promotions gained dominance, its legacy endured through the wrestlers it helped develop and its influence on Canadian professional wrestling.

 World Warrior Wrestling (WWW) was a pioneering professional wrestling promotion that operated in the United States and Japan from the 1950s through the 1980s.
-Founded by promoter Frank "Iron" Callahan in 1952, WWW gained a reputation for blending traditional American wrestling storytelling with the hard-hitting, technical style of Japanese puroresu.
+Founded by promoter Frank "The Tank" Callahan in 1952, WWW gained a reputation for blending traditional American wrestling storytelling with the hard-hitting, technical style of Japanese puroresu.

 Throughout the 1960s and 1970s, WWW became a major force in the wrestling world, producing legendary champions and fostering a fierce rivalry with other promotions.
 Its signature "Warrior’s Code" ethos emphasized honor, resilience, and high-impact in-ring action, attracting both American and Japanese wrestling icons.